Hastings Banda: United Kingdom

-To practise medicine in territories of the British Empire, however, Banda was apparently required to gain a second medical degree; he attended the University of Edinburgh and was subsequently awarded a Scottish triple conjoint diploma (with post-nominals LRCP(Edin), LRCS(Edin) and LRCPSG) in 1941.
+To practise medicine in territories of the British Empire, however, Banda was required to gain a second medical degree.
+He attended the University of Edinburgh and was subsequently awarded a Scottish triple conjoint diploma (with post-nominals LRCP(Edin), LRCS(Edin) and LRCPSG) in 1941.
 His studies were funded by stipends of £300 per year from the government of Nyasaland (to facilitate his return there as a doctor) and from the Church of Scotland; neither of these benefactors was aware of the other.
 (There are conflicting accounts of this.
-He might still have been funded by Mrs Smith.)
+He might still have been funded by Mrs. Smith.)
 When he enrolled for courses in tropical diseases in Liverpool, the Nyasaland government terminated his stipend.
 He was forced to leave Liverpool when he refused on conscientious grounds to be conscripted as an Army doctor.
 He also became an elder of a parish in the Church of Scotland.

 Between 1941 and 1945, he worked as a doctor in North Shields, near Newcastle upon Tyne.
-He was a tenant of Mrs Amy Walton at this time in Alma Place in North Shields and sent a Christmas card to her every year right up until her death in the late-1960s..
+He was a tenant of Mrs. Amy Walton at this time in Alma Place in North Shields and sent a Christmas card to her every year right up until her death in the late-1960s.
 In 1944, he met Merene French, the daughter-in-law of one of his patients, and began a relationship with her.

 After World War II, he established a practice at the London suburb of Kilburn and became politically active by joining the Labour Party and Fabian Colonial Bureau, which was founded in 1940.
 Banda moved to London in 1945, buying a practice in the North London suburb of Harlesden.
-Initially, he stayed at Mrs French's house, with Mr French joining them in October 1945.
-Later, he bought his own house in Brondesbury Park.
-Mrs French moved in as his housekeeper, together with her husband.
-According to other accounts, he lodged in a hotel, The Conway Court, in Paddington run by Mrs Janet Evans.
-Reportedly, he avoided returning to Nyasaland for fear that his new-found financial resources would be consumed by his extended family back home.

 In 1945, at the behest of Chief Mwase of Kasungu, whom he had met in England in 1939, and other politically active Malawians, he represented the Nyasaland African Congress at the Fifth Pan-African Congress in Manchester.
-From this time, he took an increasingly active interest in his native land, advising the Congress and providing it with some financial support.
+This conference was attended by other future African leaders, Jomo Kenyatta and Kwame Nkrumah.
 With help from sympathetic Britons, he also lobbied in London on behalf of the Congress.